jsfehler/stere/docs/field.rst

 Field.perform(value)
 ~~~~~~~~~~~~~~~~~~~~

-This method is used by the Area class.
-When Area.perform() is called, it will trigger the perform methods of all its child Fields.
+Used by the Area class.
+When Area.perform() is called, it will trigger the .perform() methods of all its child Fields.

+It should implement a standard action taken by the user.
+For example, Button.perform() will result in a click.

+The base Field.perform() does nothing, but can be extended when creating a custom Field.

-Field.perform() should return a Boolean.
-If a Field's perform consumes an argument, it should return True.
+When creating a custom Field, implementations of .perform() must return a Boolean.
+If the Field's perform consumes an argument, it should return True.
 If not, False.

 Field.includes(value)
 ~~~~~~~~~~~~~~~~~~~~~

 Will search every element found by the Field for a value property that matches the given value.
+If an element with a matching value is found, it's then returned.

 Useful for when you have non-unique elements and know a value is in one of the elements, but don't know which one.

 .. code-block:: python

-    item = MyPage().inventory_items.includes("Kittens").click()
+    PetStore().inventory_list.includes("Kittens").click()

 Subclassing Field